neillturner/kitchen-puppet/README.md

 # kitchen-puppet
 A Test Kitchen Provisioner for Puppet

-The providers supports both puppet apply and puppet agent clients
+The providers supports both puppet apply and puppet agent clients and puppet bolt.

 The PuppetApply provider works by passing the puppet repository based on attributes in .kitchen.yml & calling puppet apply.

 The PuppetAgent provider works by passing the puppetmaster and other attributes in .kitchen.yml & calling puppet agent.

+The PuppetBolt provider works by passing the puppet bolt commands based on attributes in .kitchen.yml & calling puppet bolt.

-This provider has been tested against the Ubuntu 1204 and Centos 6.5 boxes running in vagrant/virtualbox as well as various docker.
+This provider has been tested against the Ubuntu 1604 and Centos 7 boxes running in docker and vagrant/virtualbox.

 ## Resources
 * http://ehaselwanter.com/en/blog/2014/05/08/using-test-kitchen-with-puppet